rajarahul12/spotify-clone/README.md

 # SPOTIFY CONTROLLER

-A Spotify controller app created using React.js and Firebase that allows playback control of songs playing on other device
+A Spotify controller app created using React.js and Firebase that allows playback control of songs playing on another device

 ## Hosted on Firebase